 Message From Hurley

-The global pandemic we’re facing is changing so many things about the way we live, the way we work, and the way patients seek care.
-We’re thinking differently about our health, our safety and how to care for ourselves and our families in these challenging times.
-We want to assure you that at Hurley, we’re here for you– now more than ever.
+The global pandemic changed so many things about the way we live, the way we work, and the way patients seek care.
+We’re thinking differently about our health, our safety and how to care for ourselves and our families after learning many lessons from Covid-19.

 The care we provide really starts with who we are – a trusted community and regional health care resource.
 Although many things in all of our lives will continue to look different as a result of the pandemic, you can still count on the care that you have come to expect from Hurley Medical Center.

-For the foreseeable future, we will continue to have very stringent visitor restrictions in place and we will require universal masking in all of our facilities.
-Please know that these interventions are necessary for the safety and welfare of our employees, patients and visitors.
+We will continue to have visitor guidelines in place and we will require masking in designated areas of our facilities.
+Please know that these interventions are necessary for the safety and welfare of our patients, employees and visitors.

-As we find our way to our new normal, we know that Covid-19 will be a part of our considerations for a long while to come, however, we encourage you to be mindful of your health and don’t delay necessary care.
 We encourage you, as always, to call your doctor first to seek care when possible.
 Schedule appointments with your doctor for chronic conditions, illnesses and minor injuries.
-Of course, our urgent care centers and emergency departments remain available for those who need urgent or emergency care.
+Of course, our urgent care centers and emergency department remain available for those who need urgent or emergency care.

 As we have always been and will continue to be…..Hurley is here for you.